denoland/manual/getting_started/setup_your_environment.md

 - `HTTPS_PROXY` - The proxy address to use for HTTPS requests.
 See the [Proxies](../linking_to_external_code/proxies.md) section for more information.
-- `NO_COLOR` - If set, this will cause the Deno CLI to not send ASCII color codes when writing to stdout and stderr.
+- `NO_COLOR` - If set, this will cause the Deno CLI to not send ANSI color codes when writing to stdout and stderr.
 See the website https://no-color.org/ for more information on this _de facto_ standard.
 The value of this flag can be accessed at runtime without permission to read the environment variables by checking the value of `Deno.noColor`.
 - `NO_PROXY` - Indicates hosts which should bypass the proxy set in the other environment variables.
 See the